 Yes, these crochet slippers are great.
 I'm going to make them each year.
 Thanks for stopping by!

-Susan Hazelton from Sunny Florida on December 26, 2010:
+Susan Hazelton from Northern New York on December 26, 2010:

 Great pattern, wonderful instructions.
 These slipper look invitinly warm, just right for a cold winter's day.
 Voted up, useful and bookmarked.
 I have to try the pattern.